Eagle Creek (Niobrara River tributary)

 Eagle Creek is a 19.99 mi long third-order tributary to the Niobrara River in Holt County, Nebraska.

+Course

 Eagle Creek begins at the confluence of Middle and East Branches of Eagle Creek about 2.5 mile southeast of School No. 33 in Holt County and then flows generally northeast to join the Niobrara River about 2 mile east of Paddock, Nebraska.

 Watershed

 Eagle Creek drains 216.75 sqmi of area, receives about 24.6 in/year of precipitation, and is about 3.13% forested.